zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 These assumptions radically simplify the scattering problem:

-1. the internal field is practically identical in magnitude and phase to the external (incident) field;
+1. the magnitude and the phase of the internal field are similar to those of the external (incident) field;
 2. the value of the internal field is uniform across the interior of the particle;
 3. the resulting source of radiation is perfectly localized at a single point.